Anti-aircraft cruiser: Dido-class cruisers

 In 1934, the British Admiralty revisited the idea of a small cruiser for fleet service.
 The primary tasks were to operate with light forces, counter enemy destroyers, and provide air defense for naval formations.
 Eight design variants were proposed, but none satisfied the requirements.

-The requirement was then set to equip the cruisers with universal main caliber artillery, equally suitable for engaging destroyers and conducting effective anti-aircraft fire.
-After a year of deliberation, 133 mm guns, still under development for the s, were chosen.
+The requirement was then set to equip the cruisers with dual-purpose main guns, equally suitable for engaging destroyers and conducting effective anti-aircraft fire.
+After a year of deliberation, QF 5.25-inch (133 mm) guns, still under development for the s, were chosen.

 The hull of the was derived from the s, but unlike them, they carried no seaplanes and had a reduced fuel capacity.
 Armor was minimal but sufficient to protect against destroyer fire.

 The defining feature was the artillery.
-The design called for ten QF Mark I 133 mm guns in five turrets arranged in a superfiring layout – three forward and two aft.
+The design called for ten QF 5.25-inch guns in five turrets arranged in a superfiring layout – three forward and two aft.
 These guns had a 70° elevation angle and a theoretical firing rate of 10–12 rounds per minute.
 In practice, the rate was 7–8 rounds per minute, with inadequate elevation and traverse speeds, limiting their effectiveness against air targets.